jundalisay/superb/content/en/social/economics/principles/intro/chapter-01.md

 ## So how do we get rid of the bad ideas from Economics?

 Since waves are continuous, they cannot be removed, but only 'toned down'.
 Ideas on the other hand can be dislodged.
-Since particles are dislodged by other particles, then the bad ideas of profit maximization and outside equity can be dislodged by more sustainable ideas that are in Pantrynomics such as:
+Since particles are dislodged by other particles, then the bad ideas of profit maximization and outside equity can be dislodged by more sustainable ideas that are in Superphysics such as:

 - [A model of supply and demand](/social/economics/fallacies/supply-demand) to replace the law of supply and demand
 - [Dharma](/social/economics/principles/invisible-hand) and [the effort theory of value ](/social/economics/principles/effort-theory-of-value) instead of Utility, marginal utility, and profit maximization